-Recently the company acquired two large insurance companies in Hong Kong and Singapore.
+Recently the company acquired two large insurance companies in China and Singapore.
 With them came large teams of European, Australian and American expatriates, Singaporean Chinese, Malaysians, Indians, mainland Chinese, Hong Kong Chinese, Indonesians, Thais, Vietnamese and Filipinos.

 There was a time when you felt proud of your intercultural skills working with a variety of people from different backgrounds and nationalities in your headquarters office in New England.

 But now you are part of a strategic integration team helping your senior executives understand and adapt to the working styles, customs, business approaches and expectations of the people in the new Hong Kong and Singapore subsidiaries – and their clients in various Asia countries.

 Suddenly you feel lost.
 As a human resources specialist, you are expected to provide lists of prescriptive ‘dos and don’ts’ for each cultural or ethnic grouping your senior managers will encounter in their daily work.

 However, it soon becomes apparent that for all your valiant attempts to provide in-depth training modules, spending time in both China and Singapore to get a feel of the challenges, your leadership teams cannot handle the sheer diversity of different cultures.

 They are having problems with communication, what to expect from business meetings and how to run them, negotiations, approaches to contracts, and above all problems of trust and being trusted.
 They cannot take on board the number of adjustments necessary for the various cultural groupings and national ‘types’.